The Life and Times of Hezekiah

 Verses 1-3 summarizes his life and background.

-1Now it came to pass in the third year of Hoshea the son of Elah, king of Israel, that Hezekiah the son of Ahaz, king of Judah, began to reign.
-2He was twenty-five years old when he became king, and he reigned twenty-nine years in Jerusalem.
-His mother's name was Abi the daughter of Zechariah.
-3And he did what was right in the sight of the Lord, according to all that his father David had done.
+1Now it came about in the third year of Hoshea, the son of Elah king of Israel, that Hezekiah the son of Ahaz king of Judah became king.
+2He was twenty-five years old when he became king, and he reigned twenty-nine years in Jerusalem; and his mother’s name was Abi the daughter of Zechariah.
+3He did right in the sight of the Lord, according to all that his father David had done.

 A judgment on his reign is given at the beginning, and it is a favorable one comparing him to David and declaring that he was righteous in the sight of the Lord.
 The Zechariah mentioned here is not the prophet who lived later on.
 Abi or Abijah means God is my father.
 It suggests that his religious influence came from his mother (we know it wasn't from his father Ahaz).